mrehkopf/vcs/README.md

 You can find a binary distribution of VCS on [Tarpeeksi Hyvae Soft's website](http://tarpeeksihyvaesoft.com/soft/).

 ### Features
-- On-the-fly frame filtering: blur, crop, flip, decimate, rotate, sharpen...
+- On-the-fly frame filtering: blur, crop, flip, decimate, rotate, sharpen, ...
 - Several frame scalers: nearest, linear, area, cubic, and Lanczos
-- Video recording with H.264 encoding
+- Anti-tearing
 - Temporal image denoising
-- Anti-tearing
+- Video recording with H.264 encoding
-- Custom overlays with HTML formatting
+- Custom overlays with HTML and CSS formatting
 - Minimal reliance on GPU features &ndash; ideal for virtual machines
 - Unique frame count &ndash; an FPS counter for DOS games!
-- Supports Windows XP to Windows 10, compiles on Linux
+- Supports Windows XP to Windows 10, and compiles on Linux

 ### Hardware support
 VCS is compatible with at least the following Datapath capture cards: